“We were convinced Python wouldn’t go in America.” — Eric Idle

 Variations on this statement have been uttered by all members of the Monty Python comedy team at one time or another, and it’s a statement to which I take patriotic exception.
 If that were true, if us stateside folks really were a bunch of provincial, close-minded xenophobic rubes who only wanted domestically-produced comedy on the level of The Three Stooges and Gilligan’s Island, then Python would have failed.
 (And by the way, Britain has their fair share of provincial, close-minded xenophobic rubes too.)

 But they did not fail.
 They were — eventually — a resounding success.
 The Pythons are immortal because their material did work in the U.S. Unfair as it may seem, you don’t get multi-generation global approbation without breaking in America.
-No one in the U.S. gives a tenth of a shit about British “superstars” like Cliff Richard (old) or Robbie Williams (relatively recent).
+No one outside the borders of the U.K. gives a tenth of a shit about British “superstars” like Cliff Richard (old) or Robbie Williams (relatively recent).
 Who?
 Exactly.
 (We might give Russell Brand a chance if he didn’t always look like he was soaking wet, or covered with a slick layer of shortening.)

 I’ve written about Monty Python several times in these virtual pages, and I’ve always felt the need to start off with a little potted history on them.
 This time will be no different.